- Certified Public Accountants

 Company Secretary is there to make sure you don’t have to pay fines.
 Your company has to comply with statutory requirements: report changes, perform a standard procedure when dealing with shares and dividends, and so on.
 Company Secretary is the one who deals with this exhausting routine and protects you from penalties.

-Yes, In Hong Kong a Company Secretary can also be a Director, as long as there’s more than one director.
-However, the sole director can’t hold both titles.
+Note that the sole director can’t hold both titles.
 If there’s one director in the company, and he or she is also the sole director of a body corporate, that body corporate can’t be a Secretary in the company either.

 How can one become a Company Secretary in Hong Kong?